AgileBIM/FabCOD/docs/wiki/FILE-Object.md

 # Object: FILE
 **NOTE:** This documentation was auto-generated from the FabricationDefinition.ts file and any errors within this text needs to be resolved within that source file
 ## Constructor
-Constructs a File Object
+Constructs a File Object.
 If optional parameters are not specified when constructing the FILE Object, use the FILE.Open method to specify them.
 #### Signature
 New FILE([FileName: STRING], [AccessMode: FILEMODE])
 #### Arguments
 - **FileName** as Optional: STRING
-  - Remarks: Optional String Name of file to open.
+  - Remarks: Optional String Name of the file to open.
 - **AccessMode** as Optional: FILEMODE
   - FORINPUT
   - FOROUTPUT